selvakumarEsra/selvakumaresra.com/content/themes/simplycode/README.md

 * Clean text formating [read more](http://abc.pxt.be/welcome-to-ghost/)
 * Custom navigation setup [more info](https://blog.ghost.org/navigation/)

-#### Installation steps

-* Download the code from the repository [https://github.com/selvakumarEsra/simplycode](https://github.com/selvakumarEsra/simplycode)
-* Copy the `simplycode` folder to `ghost dir/content/themes/` folder
-* Change `disqus_shortname` variable in `partials/disqus.hbs` file to your disqus short name
-* In the ghost Admin dashboard, goto Theme section and select simplycode theme and save the configuration

 ### Installation

 * Clone this repository on your themes folder: